Other items you’ll find at the store include bed mattresses, complete kitchens, bedding, serviettes and knickknacks of all kinds for your home.

 - Shoppers are required to stay at least six feet from one another and the number of shoppers in stores at any one time will be limited.

-- Increased cleaning practices are in place, staff are required to wear face masks, and hand sanitizer stations are available for public use.
+- Increased cleaning practices are in place and hand sanitizer stations are available for public use.

 - IKEA restaurants and children’s play areas are not yet open.
 The IKEA Bistro, however, is open, but for takeout only.

 See the IKEA Canada website for more information.